Managing Restricted Funds

 Download & ShareDownload File

-Unique accounting standards require that nonprofits report contributed income in one of three categories: unrestricted, temporarily restricted, or permanently restricted.
-These income classifications are determined by either the absence or the existence of donorimposed restrictions on the use of funds.
-This resource aims to define unrestricted, temporarily restricted, and permanently restricted income and give nonprofit leaders the tools to record, report, and effectively manage contributed income and net assets.
+Unique accounting standards require that nonprofits report contributed income in one of two categories: with donor restrictions or without donor restrictions.
+These income classifications are determined by either the absence or the existence of donor-imposed restrictions on the use of funds.
+This resource aims to define the difference between the two kinds of income and give nonprofit leaders the tools to record, report, and effectively manage contributed income and net assets.

 Once a contribution or grant is identified as restricted, the accounting and recordkeeping requirements are of paramount importance.
 Two principles are at the core of the accounting requirements.
 First, restrictions are imposed by the donor when they make the gift or grant.
 Second, income must be recognized, or recorded in the accounting records, in the year that an unconditional commitment for the funds is received, regardless of when the related expenses will occur.
 These principles add a complexity to nonprofit financial reports due to the timing of funding, which makes accurate and reliable accounting especially important.
 The following examples – an income statement and balance sheet for the fictional nonprofit Family Advocacy Network (FAN) – illustrate how these rules work.

 The FAN example demonstrates the impact on the income statement of a multi-year grant.
 Accounting rules require a nonprofit to record all the income of a multi-year grant in the year it is received.
 If an organization’s income statement shows just total income and expenses without separating the restricted dollars, inflated surpluses can appear in year one of the grant period, along with possible artificial deficits in the remaining years of the grant period.

 Copyright © 2023 Propel Nonprofits